endymion1818/endymion1818/README.md

 <h1>Hi 👋, I'm Ben</h1>

-- 🔭 I'm an experienced Developer Relations product evangelist and community builder, a Senior JavaScript Software Engineer with experience of FinTech and PropTech, and a literature buff.
+- 🔭 I'm a Senior JavaScript Software Engineer with experience of FinTech and PropTech industries.
+I'm confident with React and friends, but I'm equally happy to work with Svelte or vanilla JavaScript.
+I'm one of those people who enjoy writing CSS.

-- 📝 I [write articles for magazines](https://deliciousreverie.co.uk/tags/published-articles), blog posts, and have [given talks](https://deliciousreverie.co.uk/tags/talks).
-I'm hoping to get into streaming and presenting as well!
+- 📝 I write articles for print and online magazines, and have given a few conference talks.
+I also have my own YouTube channel.

-- 💌 Open Source: I maintain [react-headroom](https://github.com/KyleAMathews/react-headroom) with [@janczizikow](https://github.com/janczizikow), and enjoy contributing to OSS and COSS projects like [GatsbyJS](http://gatsbyjs.com), [Webiny](http://webiny.com), [Strapi](https://strapi.io) and others.
+- 💌 Open Source: I maintain [react-headroom](https://github.com/KyleAMathews/react-headroom) with [@janczizikow](https://github.com/janczizikow), and enjoy contributing to open-source projects.

-- 🌱 I’m currently learning more about serverless architecture, NodeJS and Developer relations.
+- 🌱 I’m currently learning more about fullstack software engineering, and I'm very interested in building more things with native web technologies, such as web components.

 - 👨‍💻 All of my projects are available at [https://github.com/endymion1818/](https://github.com/endymion1818/)